Totoleheros/tppa-alignment-protocol/README.md

 ## 🛰️ Acknowledgments

-Thanks to [Stefan Berg](https://discord.gg/nina) (NINA/TPPA), the OnStep community, and all testers.
+Thanks to [Stefan Berg](https://discord.gg/nina), the OnStep community, and all testers.
 Project built by **Antonino Nicoletti**.

----

-## 🤝 Contributions Welcome

-This is an open, collaborative project.
-PRs and suggestions are welcome!

----

-## ✉️ Contact

-GitHub issues or antonino.antispam@free.fr